The Blueberry Industry Voluntary Levy System

 The voluntary levies fund all of the essential activities that contribute to the growth of our blueberry industry.
 Activities include, but are not limited to:

-- Research and development into registered chemicals and Integrated Pest Management as well as Integrated Disease Management programs
+• Research & development into registered chemicals + IPM + Integrated Disease Management programs

-- Funding our Executive Director and Project Officer
+• Funding our Executive Director and support staff

-- Providing our contribution to Hort Innovation under the Collective Industry Fund which is matched with equal funding used for various industry projects as determined by the Blueberry Strategic Industry Advisory Panel
+• Providing our contribution to Hort Innovation under the Collective Industry Fund which is matched with equal funding used for various industry projects such as managing Chili thrips

 How much levy do I have to pay?

-Levies are paid at a rate of $0.07/kg fruit sold.
+Levies are paid at a rate of $0.03/kg fruit sold for the period from 1 August 2023 for TWO financial years.

 When do I pay the voluntary levy?